opynfinance/OGP/README.md

 Go to [Discussions](https://github.com/opynfinance/OGP/discussions/new) and share your idea with everyone.

 ## I am a great developer:
-If you find something interesting on the discussion section and want to start building it, open a PR an fill our some more details for the proposal to let us know you want to start working on it!
+If you find something interesting on the discussion section and want to start building it, open an **Issue** with the **Proposal Template** an fill our some more details for the proposal to let us know you want to start working on it!